 Filter by Timeframe

-To filter logs by timeframe, manually type in the date and time range in the same format that it appears.
-By default, the past 24 hours of logs are shown.
+- Manually type in the date and time range in the same format that it appears.

 The initial logs are displayed based on the date and time that the log screen was opened, as displayed at the top of the table.
 Logs will be automatically refreshed every five seconds if any operation is still in a running state (status of Received, Submitted, Pending, or Running).
 You can also manually refresh the logs at any time to display updated information.